-Summer is all about letting the good times roll, so instead of a traditional rehearsal dinner, host a pool or beach party ahead of the big day.
-Before their walk down the aisle, this couple celebrated at a beach party during their week-long destination wedding in Anguilla.
+Summer is all about letting the good times roll, so instead of a traditional rehearsal dinner, host a pool or beach welcome party.
+A barefoot celebration on the sand is the perfect way to get the weekend started.

 Host a Clam Bake

-You can also get creative with the food you serve at a summer rehearsal dinner.
+Feel free to get creative with the food you serve at a summer rehearsal dinner.
 For example, this couple hosted a clam bake in honor of the groom's Maine roots.
-The event's printed materials (cocktail napkins, reusable cups, and lobster bibs) featured catchy sayings with nods to the couple and the wedding setting.
+The event's printed materials featured catchy sayings with nods to the couple and the wedding setting.